ci-compass/cicf/week05-containers-and-debugging/README.md

 source ~/venv/bin/activate
 ```

-Now we can install `minio` Python package inside that virtual
+Now we can install the `minio` Python package inside that virtual
 environment:

 ```